Crenshaw Boulevard

 The street extends between Wilshire Boulevard in Mid-Wilshire, Los Angeles, on the north and Rolling Hills, on the south.
 Crenshaw marks the eastern boundaries of Torrance, and Hawthorne and the western border of Gardena.

 The commercial corridor in the Hyde Park neighborhood is known as "the heart of African American commerce in Los Angeles".

 History

-Crenshaw Boulevard was named after banker and Los Angeles real estate developer George Lafayette Crenshaw who also developed the affluent Lafayette Square.
+Crenshaw Boulevard was named after banker and Los Angeles real estate developer George Lafayette Crenshaw who also developed the Lafayette Square.